ActuallyIsJesse/tictactoe/README.md

-# tictactoe
+# Tic-Tac-Toe
-A Tic Tac Toe page for practicing closures and module design pattern.
+A Tic-Tac-Toe page for practicing closures and module design pattern.